 Thermal mass flow controllers are traditionally calibrated for a specific gas – typically a surrogate such as Nitrogen (N2) - a desired flow range, and a set of operating conditions.
 Over time, the use of conversion factors based on a ratio of specific heats between the surrogate and the desired gas came into use as a way for users to configure a single mass flow controller for multiple gases.
-This method for configuring multiple gases is at the heart of the Brooks Biotech Option’s Performance package.
+This method for configuring multiple gases is at the heart of the Brooks Instrument SLA Series Biotech MFC Performance Package.

 Specifically, the Performance Package includes 4 pre-configured gasses (gas pages): Nitrogen, Carbon Dioxide, Oxygen and Air, the 4 key Biotech gasses.
 The device is sized for the specific gas chosen by the user at time of order, that is the configuration gas.
 The calibration curves are obtained by use of N2 as a surrogate gas.
 If actual CO2 gas is chosen, as an extra cost option (for SLA58X0 and SLA58X1 only), then the device is calibrated on CO2 and N2 surrogate for the remaining gasses.

-Application of Multiple Biotech Gasses Configured in 1 MFC.
+Application of Multiple Biotech Gasses Configured in One MFC

-A high turndown ration, and pre-calibrated gas pages means that each configuration can be used for multiple-sized systems and different gasses, reducing the number of configurations required by up to 90%.
-That is, an OEM or end customer might have a large number of part numbers to support due to the number of different gases and flow ranges that they use in their range of equipment.
-Multiple gas pages, like those available in the Biotech Performance Packages, takes those different devices and condenses them into a few or limited number of MFCs (mass flow controllers) allowing reduced production inventory and reduced and simplified after-sale service inventory.
-For example, an OEM who manufactures 6 different sized bioreactors, between 10 LPM – 2000 LPM - can satisfy all specified reactor flow control requirements with six (6) MFC configurations, each loaded with four gas pages and stay within limits of MFC turndown.
+A high turndown ratio, and pre-calibrated gas pages means that each configuration can be used for multiple-sized systems and different gasses, reducing the number of configurations required by up to 90%.
+That is, an OEM or end user might have a large number of part numbers to support due to the number of different gases and flow ranges that they use in their range of equipment.
+Multiple gas pages, like those available in the SLA Series Biotech MFC options packages, takes those different devices and condenses them into a few or limited number of MFCs (mass flow controllers) allowing reduced production inventory and reduced and simplified after-sale service inventory.
+For example, an OEM who manufactures six different sized bioreactors, between 10 LPM – 2000 LPM - can satisfy all specified reactor flow control requirements with six MFC configurations, each loaded with four gas pages and stay within limits of MFC turndown.

 How Multiple Gas Pages Work